Preferred Architecture for Cisco Webex Hybrid Services

 Note As shown in Figure 7, the Expressway-C Connector Host does not pair with the Expressway-E server and, in the case of hybrid calendar integration, does not rely on Expressway-C and Expressway-E firewall traversal capabilities to communicate with Webex.

 Calendar Connector is configured to pull calendar and meeting information from Microsoft Exchange using an impersonation account.
 (For the latest version support information, see the Deployment Guide for Cisco Webex Hybrid Calendar Service.)
-This meeting information is used to create the appropriate Webex Teams meeting and space with all invitees (@spark) and a Webex personal meeting room (@webex).
+This meeting information is used to create the appropriate Webex Teams meeting and space with all invitees (@meet) and a Webex personal meeting room (@webex).

 To deploy Webex Hybrid Calendar Service in the PA for Webex Hybrid Services, we recommend the following: